 *George Benson was born on this date in 1943.
 He is a Black jazz guitarist, singer, and songwriter.

 He began his professional career at the age of 21 as a jazz guitarist.
-Benson uses a rest-stroke picking technique similar to that of gypsy jazz players such as Django Reinhardt and Charlie Christian.
-A former child prodigy, Benson first came to prominence in the 1960s, playing soul jazz with Jack McDuff and others.
-He then launched a successful solo career, alternating between jazz, pop, R&B singing, and scat singing.
+Benson uses a rest-stroke picking technique similar to gypsy jazz players such as Django Reinhardt and Charlie Christian.
+A former child prodigy, Benson became prominent in the 1960s, playing soul jazz with Jack McDuff and others.
+He then launched a successful solo career, alternating between jazz, pop, R&B, and scat singing.
 His album Breezin' was certified triple-platinum, hitting no. 1 on the Billboard album chart in 1976.
-He was popular through the 1980s, and he still has a large following.
+He was popular through the 1980s and still has a large following.
 Benson has been honored with a star on the Hollywood Walk of Fame.
 In 1990, Benson was awarded an Honorary Doctor of Music from the Berklee College of Music.